--> Skip to main content

 Gudiya Festival

 Gudiya Festival is mainly observed in Shravan month mainly in rural areas in Uttar Pradesh.
-Gudiya festival 2024 date is August 9.
+Gudiya festival 2025 date is July 29.
 On the same day Nag Panchami festival is also organized.
 As part of the Gudiya Festival, children beat up cloth-made dolls.
 But this practice has been stopped as it indirectly cultivated violence against women.
 Today in many regions, baby dolls are kept on swings and people swing it.
 Women sing folk songs and apply mehndi on hands.
 People also indulge in kite flying (patang baazi) on this day.
+Gudiya Festival: A Unique Rural Celebration in Uttar Pradesh The Gudiya Festival, primarily observed in the Shravan month, is a vibrant and culturally significant celebration in the rural areas of Uttar Pradesh.
+Coinciding with Nag Panchami, this festival is deeply rooted in local traditions and customs, offering a fascinating glimpse into the region's cultural fabric.
+Historical Significance and Evolution Historically, the Gudiya Festival involved a contr

 Ardhanarishvara Shiva – Story of Half Male Half Female Ardhanarishwara